Search for Product

 Cleaning Garden Tools: A Greener Thumb For Spring

 With proper care, garden tools can last for years or even a lifetime.
-Well-maintained garden tools are not only a money saver, they can save your garden, as well.
-Observe how much more effective these hedge shears here (by One Good Thing by Jillee) look after cleaning.
+Well-maintained garden tools are not only a money saver; they can also save your garden.
+Observe how much more effective these hedge shears (by One Good Thing by Jillee) look after cleaning.

 Times of transition, like early spring or late fall, are good seasonal opportunities to clean garden tools.
-A biennial maintenance and cleaning schedule will keep your garden tools in tip-top shape.
-It will also help you determine what tools are working well, what tools need to be replaced, and what tools are missing from your garden toolbox.
+A biannual maintenance and cleaning schedule will keep your garden tools in tip-top shape.
+It will also help you determine what tools are working well, which need to be replaced, and what tools are missing from your garden toolbox.

 Lay Out What You Want to Clean

 Cleaning and disinfecting your garden equipment is a multi-step process.
-Make sure to set aside dedicated time to the task.
+Make sure to set aside dedicated time for the task.

-Spreading everything out will allow you to see all of the tools that you have in one place and can help you quickly identify which tools will need some special attention.
+Spreading everything out will allow you to see all of your tools in one place and help you quickly identify which need special attention.

 Here is what you will need for cleaning your garden tools: